PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 Seek Professional Help If:

-You can't determine which type of hyperpigmentation you have.
+You cannot determine which type you have.

-You suspect melasma (prescription options often more effective).
+OTC treatments show no improvement after 6 months.
+You suspect melasma (prescription options are often more effective).

-You have darker skin and want guidance on safe treatment options.
+Marks are affecting your quality of life.
+Any spot is raised, changing, or irregular (to rule out skin cancer).
+You have darker skin and want guidance on safe options.

 Frequently Asked Questions